Grisette35/Crawler/README.md

 This Python-based project provides a simple web crawler that can be used to explore and download web pages while respecting `robots.txt` rules and incorporating database functionality for storing crawled data.

+NB: `robots.txt` are read by `urllib.robotparser`.
+The rules of this library are that everything that is not explicitely disallowed for an agent-user is allowed.

 ## Project Components

 ### 1. Web Crawler (`crawler.py`)